 Tie dye has seen a huge surge in popularity in recent months, and it’s easy to see why it’s the trend that always comes back for more.
 Any of us who lived through the 1990s, 1960s – or both! – will remember the allure of a tie-dye t-shirt.
 Those rainbow colours, those psychedelic patterns… not to mention the amazing uniqueness of any tie-dye creation.
 Fast-forward another 30 years and tie-dye is back with a bang!

 Our step-by-step tutorial will explain what is tie dye and show you how to tie dye t-shirts (or other fabric items) using a classic swirl pattern – taking them from boring to beautiful using Dylon fabric dyes.
 These are readily available and come in a fantastic range of vibrant colours, giving you the chance to really experiment with this cool process and create something original.
-There are loads of different patterns to try too, from bullseyes to spots and stripes.

 Once you’ve mastered the basics on a T-shirt, these techniques can also be used to dye tote bags, baseball caps, hoodies, cushion covers, bedding… anything that’s 100% cotton works brilliantly.
 We all know how satisfying it is to repurpose and upcycle, too, so rather than buying new, why not have a rummage through your drawers and look for white cotton items that have seen better days?
 Tie-dye is great for covering up those pesky little stains!